chrisgrieser/obsidian-quadro/README.md

 data in a structured form.
 Quadro uses a simplistic templating mechanism to support the creation of those Extraction Files.

-> [!NOTE]
-> It is strongly recommended to create a separate vault for data analysis and
-> install the plugin there, since QDA does not follow the "common logic of
-> note-taking," thus often requiring a different set of plugins and settings
-> from your regular vault.

 ### Brief methodological comparison with other QDA software

 **Advantages**